Short-form content: Citizen journalism

 Citizen journalism video reporting dates back as early as the development of camcorders, but all videos were screened by the local media outlets of the time.
 This was until its spread was aided by free upload websites in which censorship was limited to make a vast number of videos available to anyone who wanted to view them.
 Scenes were rarely broadcast on television, and many first-witnessed scenes have since become publicly available.

 In December 2003, videos in Hong Kong showing the bullying in De La Salle School outraged the public and raised a wide concern on school violence that led to the arrest of 11 students, 7 of which were later dismissed in 2020.

 Notably, in December 2004, tourist videos of the Indian Ocean earthquake and tsunami offered worldwide audiences the first scenes of the disaster.

 Vlog

-From late 2005 to early 2006, a new form of blogging emerged called a vlog.
-It is a blog that takes video as the primary content, which is often accompanied by supporting text, image, and additional metadata to provide context.
+From late 2005 to early 2006, a new form of blogging emerged called a vlog (i.e., video blog).
+Vlogs use videos as the primary content, which is often accompanied by supporting text, image, and additional metadata to provide context.
 Su Li Walker, an analyst with the Yankee Group, said that "like blogs, which have become an extension of traditional media, video blogs will be a supplement to traditional broadcasting".
 Regular entries are typically presented in reverse chronological order.